MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 You can apply a default retention label to Outlook folders so that the label is inherited by all unlabeled items.

-in the Outlook desktop client, right-click the folder, select **Properties**, the **Policy** tab, and then select the retention label you want to use as that folder's default retention label.
+In the Outlook desktop client, right-click the folder, select **Properties**, the **Policy** tab, and then select the retention label you want to use as that folder's default retention label.

 In Outlook on the web, right-click the folder, select **Assign policy**, and change **Use parent folder policy** to the retention label you want to use as that folder's default retention label.